A simple futuristic vision for a modern Guyana - Guyana Chronicle

 BELOW are some of my suggestions and deliberation on Guyana’s Oil Wealth and the way forward for a prosperous and United Guyana for all.

-1. First and utmost important we need a hydroelectric power plant in this way the cost of everyday necessity expenses skyrocketed downwards for example we must made to pay 10% for electricity, water, internet on what we are paying now, and able to afford air conditioning eclectic stove for cooking etc to drastically improve our living conditions at a very low cost Electricity is the utmost power not man regardless man invented it
+1. First and [of] utmost importance: we need a hydroelectric power plant; in this way, the cost of everyday necessity [will] skyrocket downwards.
+For example, we must made to pay 10% for electricity, water, internet on what we are paying now, and able to afford air-conditioning, electric stove for cooking, etc, to drastically improve our living conditions at a very low cost; electricity is the utmost power, not man, regardless man invented it.

-2. Three solid structures bridges across the three main rivers Berbice, Demerara and Essequibo this helps in Integration and faster for goods and services and access to more lands.
-Government still has to collect tolls on these bridges but a small amount reasonable to the citizenry of Guyana.
+2. Three solid bridges across the three main rivers– Berbice, Demerara and Essequibo.
+This [will] help in integration and faster services and access to more lands.
+Government still has to collect tolls on these bridges, but a small amount reasonable to the citizenry of Guyana.

-5. A piece of Land free of all charges and expenses to be given to every Guyanese the ages of 18yrs to 60yrs who is living here permanently who doesn’t own of a transport title this must be a priority and urgently
+5. A piece of land, free of all charges and expenses, to be given to every Guyanese from ages 18 to 60yrs who [are living here permanently [and] who doesn’t own a transport title; this must be a priority and [treated] urgently.

-6. Duty free concession for a vehicle to be given to each Guyanese citizens living here from the ages between 18yrs to 60yrs one concession in their lifetime regardless of vehicles size and engine capacity.
+6. Duty free concession for a vehicle to be given to each Guyanese citizens living here from the ages between 18yrs to 60yrs; one concession in their lifetime regardless of vehicle size and engine capacity.

-7. Borders to be properly secured stringent measures to put in place this should be on top priority of the list of security measures.
+7. Borders to be properly secured: stringent measures to [be] put in place this; should be a top priority on the list of security measures.

-8. Agriculture hub this is more Important for after oil money we want a piece of fertile Guyana where you created a smart agricultural hub for agricultural Produces strictly for export markets with the highest technology for cattle poultry, crops, manufacturing assemble plants etc we must create for this part of Guyana we choose, to have access to Air, Sea and Land transportation.
-This modern agricultural hub with its plants etc must cater for 400.000 thousand workers when completed and hand over to Guyanese graduates to own, operate and manage.
+8. Agriculture hub: this is more important for, after oil money, we want a piece of fertile Guyana where you create a smart agricultural hub for agricultural produces, strictly for export markets with the highest technology for cattle, poultry, crops, manufacturing assemble plants, etc. We must create for this part of Guyana we choose, to have access to Air, Sea and Land transportation.
+This modern agricultural hub, with its plants etc, must cater for 400,000 thousand workers when completed and handed over to Guyanese graduates to own, operate and manage.
 Guyanese can payback for it by way of arrangement with government.
-Government must concentrate on collecting taxes not to own manage or run any business sector.
+Government must concentrate on collecting taxes; not to own, manage or run any business sector.

-9. National assembly members should be 18yrs to 60yrs year old, let young and fresh and active brain take over, over 60 years go home retired and enjoy your golden years ahead and reminisce your past achievements.
+9. National assembly members should be 18yrs to 60yrs year old; let young and fresh and active brain take over; over 60 years– go home, retire and enjoy your golden years ahead and reminisce [on] your past achievements.

-10. President of Guyana should be able to run for more than 2 terms this should left open, let the citizenry of Guyana decide by their vote.
+10. The President of Guyana should be able to run for more than 2 terms; this should [be] left open, let the citizens of Guyana decide by their vote.

-11. Income tax should reduce to 10% this way the citizenry will have more spending power and put more energy and zest into the population.
+11. Income tax should [be] reduced to 10 per cent; this way the citizenry will have more spending power and put more energy and zest into the population.

-12. Citizenship the Guyanese citizens living here solely for the past 20 years and above and between the ages of 18yrs to 60yrs must be given the right to sponsor one person in their lifetime any foreign nationals into Guyana with certain criteria for the potential immigrant etc, deportations for any criminal activity they may commit here etc. And the sponsors remain responsible for the immigrant until certain years living here and gain citizenship stipulate by the government.
+12. Citizenship: Guyanese citizens living here solely for the past 20 years and above and between the ages of 18yrs to 60yrs must be given the right to sponsor one person in their lifetime– any foreign nationals into Guyana with certain criteria for the potential immigrant etc, deportations for any criminal activity they may commit here etc. And the sponsors remain responsible for the immigrant until certain years living here and gain citizenship stipulated by the government.

-Not the government must bestow Citizenship to any foreign nationals it must left solely on the citizenry.
+Not the government must bestow Citizenship to any foreign nationals; it must [be]left solely on the citizenry.

-13. Scholarships to be given to the 100 top students every year every single penny paid by the state until the finish their studies and return to Guyana and commence work here with the state for a specific time determined by the state.
+13. Scholarships to be given to the 100 top students every year; every single penny paid by the state until they finish their studies and return to Guyana and commence work here with the state for a specific time determined by the state.

 15. Rehabilitation of all public buildings into concrete structures.

-17. The remaining oil blocks that is not tendering out shall remain till the government formulate an agreement that is both conducive to both parties the government and the potential tenants and mainly the guyanese populace
+17. The remaining oil blocks that is not tendering out shall remain till the government formulate an agreement that is conducive to both parties, the government and the potential tenants and mainly the Guyanese populace.

-Whichever, government implements these hard core projects they have a vision for Guyana and with these measures the benefits of oil prosperity will trickle down to each and every single Guyanese living here you don’t have to be a rocket scientist to comprehend this.
+Which government implements these hard core projects, they have a vision for Guyana and with these measures, the benefits of oil prosperity will trickle down to each and every single Guyanese living here; you don’t have to be a rocket scientist to comprehend this.

 Regards,